 Structural Balance refers to the optimal positioning of our bones and joints.
-This means when weight or pressure it applied that part of the body, it is effectively passed through the “structures”, e.g. bones and joints.
+When weight or pressure is applied that part of the body, it is effectively passed through “structures”, e.g. bones and joints.
 These structures are design to hold weight well in a particular direction and not so great in other directions.
 Structural imbalance is simply when bones and joints are not in their optimal position when weight is applied.*

 Take for example, your shin bone (or tibia).
 It is designed to hold weight directed from one end to the other.
 If weight is pressed on the middle of the bone, it breaks easily.
-Which is why we can carry very heavy weights but when kicked hard at our shins, our bone breaks rather easily.
+Which is why we can carry very heavy weights.
+However, when kicked hard at our shins, our bone breaks rather easily.

 Similarly for our joints where two bones meet, they work best when they glide or move in a certain direction (or plane).
 Most joints like those in our elbow and knee move back and forth in a single plane.
 Others like our shoulder and hip have more degrees of freedom.